shoofle/mindjailengine/README.md

 Check out what it looks like in [this (extremely choppy, because of the screen recorder) video!](http://youtu.be/-OvUgrvlsug)

 This is a 2D, physics-y game engine in python.
-At present, it uses the [pyglet](http://www.pyglet.org/) library for windowing and opengl bindings, although this might change sometime soon in favor of something more frequently updated.
-For the moment, graphics are limited to vectory stuff, because it's all basically hand-crafted opengl loops.
-That's still in the works, but I like the vector look.
+At present, it uses the [pyglet](http://www.pyglet.org/) library for windowing and opengl bindings, although I'm interested in eventually moving to some kind of gui kit.
+It's very undecided.
+I like pyglet a lot.
+For the moment, graphics are limited to vectory stuff, because it's drawn through hand-crafted opengl loops.
+Still in the works.
+I do like the vector look.
 Not sure where that's going to go.

-In order to use this, you'll need python (2.6, I think?
-2.7?
-Unfortunately, it's not up to python3 yet :( I hope to make that happen!) and pyglet; I installed pyglet using [pip](https://pypi.python.org/pypi/pip) (`pip install pyglet`).
-When you've got pyglet in place, just do `python mindjailengine.py` and it'll go.
-Not too much to it.
+In order to use this, you'll need python (python3 preferred!) and pyglet; feel free to use the `requirements.txt` file or to install by `pip install pyglet`.
+When pyglet's in place, just do `python mindjailengine.py` and it'll go.
+Not too much to it!

-Unfortunately, pyglet is ailing and unhappy and doesn't play nice with 64-bit machines, so you might need 32-bit python in order to run this.
-Replacing pyglet is on my list of things to do!
+Replacing pyglet was high on my list of priorities, and was a major roadblock to actually going further with this project, but fortunatey pyglet finally released 1.2 and now supports python3 and fixed its OSX support!
+So I can work on this again!

 --------